IzabellaLopes/checkup-dublin/README.md

 - __The landing page image__

   - The landing page features a captivating background image with overlaid text showcasing a detailed view of a stethoscope alongside a digital tablet exhibiting a virtual electronic medical record interface.
-This imagery signifies the harmonious fusion of technology and healthcare, underscoring our dedication to providing state-of-the-art medical services to our valued patients.
 By using the stethoscope as a symbol of traditional medical expertise and the digital tablet as a depiction of our modern tools and systems, we aim to blend the most exceptional elements from both domains, providing a comprehensive patient experience that addresses their overall well-being.
   - This section additionally captivates the user's attention by introducing the CheckUp Dublin Center with an eye catching animation, designed to immediately seize their interest.

 ![Landing page image](documentation/screens/landing-page.png)